utsav0/daily-dev-tips/src/pages/posts/setting-up-a-basic-typeorm-starter.md

 If you are keen to discover all the possible types, you can use the [TypeORM docs on this are excellent](https://typeorm.io/#/entities/entity-columns).

-Once this is set up, we have our entities done.
+Once this is set up, we will have our entities done.
 However, they do not exist in the database as of yet.
 And no worries, TypeORM will manage all of this for us.

 ## Connecting with the database